sckieran/Metabarcoding_Pipeline_Waits/README.md

 ### Usage

-**Cluster usage**
+**Usage**
 Fill in the blanks in the step_2_wrapper.sh script, including the path to your project directory and the **name** (not path) of the reference_database directory you chose.
 This directory must be nested inside your project directory, and it must contain at least 1 fasta file with the name scheme *_gene1_sequences.fasta for gene1...geneN.

-dirr=/path/to/project/directory (can be $PWD if you're running the script from inside the project directory) db_dirr=reference_database [name, not path, of database directory] genelist=/path/to/genelist taxlist=/path/to/taxlist prefix="your_project" retmax=10 [optional: leave blank for default.
+dirr=/path/to/project/directory (can be $PWD if you're running the script from inside the project directory) db_dirr=reference_database :name, not path, of database directory] genelist=/path/to/genelist :the path to the file containing the gene terms prefix="your_project" :a name for the output files, ex. "your_project", should be the same name as step 1. retmax=10 [optional: leave blank for default.
 Default=10].
+10 the number of matches you want to return.
+More = a longer runtime but potentially higher diversity coverage in your FASTA files.
+We recommend <100 to help manage NCBI API limits.

 `sbatch step_1_wrapper.sh`

+or

+`bash step_1_wrapper.sh`

 **To Run on the Head Nodes**
 **Arguments/Options**
 The script requires four command line arguments:
-* -n a name for the output files, ex. "your_project", should be the same name as step 1.
-* -g the path to the file containing the gene terms
+* -n
+* -g t
 * -d the path to the project directory
 * -h the **name** (not path) to the output (reference database) directory you chose in step 1.
 Default is "reference_database".
 * -r 10 the number of matches you want to return.
 More = a longer runtime but potentially higher diversity coverage in your FASTA files.
 We recommend <100 to help manage NCBI API limits.